kev-n14/Prime-Pulse_PP5/README.md

 The W3C Markup Validator, W3C jigsaw CSS Validator, and PEP8 Code Institute validator Services were used to validate the project to ensure there were no major errors in the project.
 * **HTML**
 1. Home Page - Document checking completed.
 No errors or warnings to show.[W3C validator]()
-1. Landing Page - Document checking completed.
-No errors or warnings to show.[W3C validator]()
 1. Edit Page - Document checking completed.
 No errors or warnings to show.[W3C validator]()
 1. Login Page - Document checking completed.
 No errors or warnings to show.[W3C validator]()
 1. Sign Up - Document checking completed.
 No errors or warnings to show.[W3C validator]()
-1. Sign Out- Document checking completed.
+1. Landing Page - Document checking completed.
 No errors or warnings to show.[W3C validator]()
 ![HTML Validator ]()
 * **CSS**
 No errors were found when passing through the official [(Jigsaw) validator]()